 I get all kinds of paranoid when we fly.
 I have to recite little mantras to myself when the turbulence buffets the fuselage about how, as long as the engines are on and the power is going, the pilots still have control and that we’ll be fine.
-But 30,000 feet up in the air, even with mantras, the absurdity of the act of flying makes itself fully known to me.
-There is just space and nothingness beneath us all the way until death, far below.
+But 30,000 feet up in the air, even with mantras, the absurdity of flying makes itself fully known to me.
+There is just space and nothingness beneath us.

-As we fly out of Vegas again I stare down at the strip, which grins lasciviously back at me.
-What a ridiculous place, I think, as we jet off over Lake Mead.
-What a stupid place to build a city, out here in the middle of the desert, sucking up what little water there is, blasting energy from a billion lightbulbs into the ether.
-It’s the energy from a billion dejected losers squeezing what little money they have into machines designed to defeat them.
-It reminds me of how the sun destroys itself constantly to produce its own brilliance.
+As we fly out of Vegas again I stare down at the Strip, which grins lasciviously back at me.
+What a bizarre place, I think, as we jet off over Lake Mead.
+It's out here in the middle of the desert, sucking up what little water there is, blasting energy from a billion lightbulbs into the ether.
+It’s the energy of millions of people squeezing their gambling money into machines designed to defeat them.

-I go through the same set of anxieties about flying as we continue to Lubbock, but of course we land just fine and make our way out to baggage claim.
+I go through the same set of anxieties about flying as we continue to Lubbock.
+We land just fine and make our way out to baggage claim.
 Normally, we are greeted here by a family member, who flings their arms around each of us in turn after we clear the security checkpoint.
-Normally, they ask us how the flight was, and how we’ve been and all that.
-Instead, this year, we’re greeted by no one and we collect our baggage and make our way out to the curb, where a man from Royal Coach in Lubbock awaits us in something that looks like a Cadillac.
-I forget.
-But it’s nice and has one of those analog wrist-watch looking clocks in the center of the console.
-It looks fancy.
+But this year no one awaits us, so we collect our baggage and make our way out to the curb, where we meet a driver.
+It's a nice car and has one of those analog wrist-watch looking clocks in the center of the console.
+Looks fancy.

-It’s odd to me to go from the airport back home to Grandma and Grandpa’s in such an impersonal, businesslike manner.
-At this point, normally, we would be talking about life, and how Grandma and Grandpa are doing with the family member designated to pick us up.
-Instead, we talk about the snow back in Utah and exchange pleasantries which serve to make the ride less awkward and silent.
+It’s foreign to me to go from the airport back home to Grandma and Grandpa’s in such an impersonal, businesslike manner.
+At this point, normally, we would be talking about life, and how G&G are doing with the family member designated to pick us up.
+Instead, we talk about the snow back in Utah and exchange pleasantries to make the ride less awkward and silent.

-This year, the different units of our family decided to stagger their visits to G & G, who are getting quite old, in a non-overlapping fashion, so that G&G would constantly have family members around for nearly a month.
-But this immediately begins to suck for all of us, because the house feels so empty when we get back — no cousins or aunts or uncles.
+This year, the different units of our family decided to stagger their visits to G&G, who are getting quite old, in a non-overlapping fashion, so that they would have family members around for nearly a month.
+It's a nice idea, but the house feels so empty when we get back — no cousins, aunts or uncles.
 The place is usually so crowded that I’m used to sleeping on a makeshift bed made from couch cushions in the living room downstairs, while the eerie ‘Elf on a Shelf’ watches me snooze.
 Now, I actually have a bed to sleep in.
 It’s very disconcerting to have this luxury.
 It’s one of those undeserved pleasures that actually makes you feel guilty.

 I like the way the light falls on the Texas panhandle.
 Maybe it’s because it doesn’t have any mountains to obstruct the more extreme angles.
 It goes in this bright and beautiful sideways manner in the mornings and evenings.

-My uncle has this friend named Kevin that he met while messing around with electronic billboards back in the early, early days of the internet, when everything was still black and green.
-Kevin ran a billboard and there were a handful of kids across Lubbock who would call in and write messages to the others.
-My uncle was among them and, one day, rode his bike over to meet up with Kevin on the other side of the Lakeridge neighborhood, skidding and crashing on the street while Kevin and another kid looked on.
+My uncle has this friend named Kevin that he met while messing around with bulletin boards back in the early, early days of the internet, when computer screens were still black and green.
+Kevin ran a bulletin and there were a handful of kids across Lubbock who would write messages to the others.
+My uncle was among them and, one day, rode his bike over to meet up with Kevin on the other side of the Lakeridge neighborhood, supposedly skidding and crashing on the street while Kevin and another kid looked on.
 I can't tell how much of this is a friendship-founding myth.

 I met Kevin a few years ago after being introduced by my uncle and so we started hanging out when I’d fly into town.
 Kev lives out of town as well, but always seems to be in Lubbock around the same time as us, visiting his folks.

-The next day, Kevin and I go for a walk around the downtown of Lubbock and across the Texas Tech campus, where Kev went to school.
-This is one of my favorite things in the world to do: Walk and talk.
-And that we do.
-We muse about everything from video games, to virtual reality, to drugs, to art and creativity, and to nostalgia.
+Kevin and I meet up go for a walk around the downtown of Lubbock and across the Texas Tech campus, where Kev went to school.
+We muse about video games, virtual reality, drugs, art and creativity, and nostalgia.

 Kev mentions how he doesn’t really get a lot out of being creative and making things these days.
 He says how he used to put hundreds of hours into making songs and music, but he can’t really remember why.
-I suggest that maybe it’s because he had a good time during the act of creation.
-But he says that, most of the time, music was just a huge pain in the ass and a time sink and he doesn’t remember necessarily liking the process.
+He says that, most of the time, music was just a huge pain in the ass and he doesn’t remember necessarily liking the process.
 It felt mostly like something he should do, like something other people wanted him to.

 He says that, these days, it’s easier than ever to entertain yourself with video games and books and shit other people create, so why would you go about trying to make your own art when you don’t even enjoy it?

 This gets me questioning whether I actually enjoy, truly, the act of creation.
 And I figure that sometimes I do and sometimes I don’t.
 I think that the thing I enjoy about creativity is what I’ve heard referred to as ‘flow state’, where you get into a rhythm when you’re creating something and you just lose yourself in it for hours.
-Like what’s happening here as I write these very words.
+Like what’s happening here as I write these words.
 I’m lost in the slow pace of thinking and typing.
-It’s methodical and pleasurably mechanical, like the addiction to having an object in your mouth even after your quit smoking.

 Kev explains that the downtown hit its heyday in fifties.
 Real estate developers came in and suburbanized the city and the whole population moved southwest, out of main city area.
 I heard my uncle once describe Lubbock as a sand dune that slowly moves toward Mexico.
 People are just forgetting about the old main drag.

 Sometime in the ’70s, I think, a massive tornado tore through the downtown of Lubbock.
-It wrecked nearly everything and then it smacked into the NTS Communications building, which is probably thirty stories tall.
+It smacked into the NTS Communications building, which is probably thirty stories tall.
 The building didn’t fall over, but I guess the force of the wind was enough to make the whole building shift on its foundations.
 If you walk right up to it and stare directly up at the corner of the building, you can see the twisting as it rises upward, which I find totally fascinating.

-Anyway, Kevin and I are right at the corner of the NTS, looking up at the twist, when a Chevy Suburban pulls up next to us on the street.
-It’s a concerned-looking latino family.
+Kevin and I are right at the corner of the NTS, looking up at the twist, when a Chevy Suburban pulls up next to us on the street.
+It’s a concerned-looking family.
 They yell out that they’re out serving cookies ‘to the community’ in the spirit of the holidays.
 It take us a moment to realize that they think we’re homeless.
-I guess it’s because only homeless people hang out downtown these days and we do look a bit shabby, I guess.
+Probably because only homeless people hang out downtown these days and we do look a bit shabby, I guess.

-We say no thanks and continue on down the street.
+We politely decline and continue on down the street.
 We laugh about it, but I'm glad there are people like that in the world though, handing out cookies to folks with no place to go for holidays.
 We arc past the jail and bail bond district, past the art revival area of Lubbock, past the Post Office and full circle back to our car and head home.
 We’re out for three hours.

-The next day, my family visits Llano Estacado Winery, in which they have a stake.
-My great uncle Arthur was a successful entrepreneur in Lubbock and, with my grandparents, brought the McDonald’s franchise there in the mid ’70s.
-He also helped found the winery and our family inherited his share when he died in 2004.
+The next day, my family visits Llano Estacado Winery, which my great uncle, Art, helped found.
+Art was a successful entrepreneur in Lubbock and, with my grandparents, brought the McDonald’s franchise to town in the mid ’70s.

-We tour around the place, which was remodeled in the last year.
+We tour around the place, which was recently remodeled.
 It’s totally different than I remember, and I was there last year for my uncle’s wedding ceremony.
 I’m not entirely sure if I like the new linoleum floors as we walk around the place.
-It seems a little too cutesy, like it’s right out of a Martha Stewart catalog.
-The back offices are adorned with lots of those mass-produced wood panels with painted cliché phrases on them like ‘Home is where the Heart is’, or ‘Where’s the Wine?’.
-There are framed photos that have the same cheesy phrases on the sides like ‘Friends Forever’.
+It seems a little too...cutesy, like it’s right out of a Martha Stewart catalog.
+The back offices are adorned with lots of those mass-produced wood panels with painted cliché phrases on them like ‘Home is where the Heart is’, or ‘Where’s the Wine?'

-We buy some wine and head out on the road, driving through immense cotton fields all the way back.
+We buy a couple of cases and head out on the road, driving through immense cotton fields all the way back.
 The sky is huge.